sap-tutorials/Tutorials/tutorials/abap-environment-enhance-cds-view/abap-environment-enhance-cds-view.md

     You need to cast the character value **` 'USD' `** to the correct type and length, **` abap.cuky( 5 ) `**.

     You may get a warning: "Reference information missing...".
-Ignore this.
+Ignore this for now.

     ```CDS
     currency_conversion(